juanlopes/sparrow/README.md

 ## Development

 This repo is meant to remain a faithful representation of the algorithm described in [...].
-Therefore, only pull requests containing performance improvements and bug fixes will be accepted.
+Therefore, only pull requests containing bug fixes and performance improvements which do not change the fundamental algorithm will be accepted.
-Feel free to fork the repository if you want to experiment with different heuristics.
+Feel free to fork the repository if you want to experiment with different heuristics or want to expand the functionality.

 ## License